 See Related: Most Romantic Cities in the World

 Alkmaar is a charming small town located just a 30-minute walk by train from Amsterdam.
-This quaint town is best known for its centuries-old traditional cheese market which occurs from April to September.
+This quaint town is best known for its centuries-old traditional cheese market from April to September.

 The Alkmaar Cheese Market is a must-see, especially during the summertime when Amsterdam can be quite busy with tourists.
-Outside of the market square, you’ll get a chance to sit next to one of the many quaint canalside cafés and squares.
+Outside the market square, you’ll sit beside one of the many quaint canalside cafés and squares.

-There are many things to do in Alkmaar it provides a welcome respite from the hustle and bustle of the city and is definitely worth a visit if you’re looking for a unique and authentic Dutch experience.
+There are many things to do in Alkmaar.
+It provides a welcome respite from the hustle and bustle of the city and warrants exploration if you seek a unique and authentic Dutch experience.